3 Reasons why artists varnish their work

 - 1 part water

 Then in the future, if you ever need to replace the varnish, you can apply a varnish remover, and it will go back to the isolation coat and never hit the acrylic paint surface.

 Common questions about how I apply an isolation coat:

 Q. Why do you use a brush?

-A. Most of my paintings are quite thin in application, there aren’t any thick impasto areas so the brush just glides over very easily and I can work quicker.
+A. Most of my paintings are quite thin in an application; there aren’t any thick impasto areas, so the brush glides over very easily, and I can work quicker.

 Q. Why don’t you spray your isolation coat?

-A. If you are working on a very large-scale painting and wanted a super, super even finish then spray application will always give you the most even sheen finish, however, it is more costly and you need a very well ventilated area.
+A. If you are working on a very large-scale painting and wanted a super, super even finish, then spray application will always give you the evenest sheen finish; however, it is more costly.
+It would help if you had a very well ventilated area.
 Ideally outside.

 You would also need to use a different medium than the Soft Gel Gloss.